DominoJP/Image-Encryption-AES/README.md

    - Select **Build** > **Build Solution** to compile the project.

 4. **Run the Application**:
-   - After building, you should see the output executable in the project's `Debug` folder.
+   - After building, you should see the executable in the project's `Debug` folder.
    - You can run the executable with the necessary arguments directly from Visual Studio (under **Debug** > **Start Without Debugging**).

 **To build and run the project via command line**

   1. **Build the solution:**
-     -Use the following command to build the executable with openmp support.
+     - Use the following command to build the executable with openmp support.
-     -`g++ *.cpp -fopenmp -o AES_Encryption`
+     - `g++ *.cpp -fopenmp -o AES_Encryption`

   2. **Run the application:**
-     -Once the executable file is created, you can run the program using the following command.
+     - Once the executable file is created, you can run the program using the following command.
      -`./AES_Encryption <inputFile> <key> [-spde]`
         -`<image_file_path>`: Path to the image file you want to encrypt or decrypt.
         - `<key>`: A string of characters for encryption, which determines the key size: